Code-Institute-Submissions/stiophan0309-milestone2/README.md

 ### Manual Testing of Site

 1. Header collapse
-    ..i.
+      i.
 Go to Home page
-   ..ii.
+     ii.
 Scroll down using mouse
-  ..iii.
+    iii.
 Checked to see if Title and Subtitle collapse onto one line

 2. Navigation Bar
-    ..i.
-Go to Home Page from a desktop computer
-   ..ii.
-Use device settings in Google Chrome to mimic various devices to test if layout is responsive, and ..iii.
-Re-size browser window to see if Navbar is responsive and collapes at small resolutions ..iv.
+      i.
+Go to Home Page from a desktop computer ii.
+Use device settings in Google Chrome to mimic various devices to test if layout is responsive, and iii.
+Re-size browser window to see if Navbar is responsive and collapes at small resolutions iv.
 Click on each navigation item to verify it scrolls to the relevant section and doesn't disappear underneath the fixed header
-    ..v.
+      v.
 Repeated above using a tablet and mobile phone

 3. Map
-    ..i.
-Click on map markers to verify an infowindow appears ..ii.
-Click on the external link on the infowindow to verify it links to the relevant url ..iii.
-Click on the cluster icons to verify the map zooms in to view individual clusters ..iv.
+      i.
+Click on map markers to verify an infowindow appears ii.
+Click on the external link on the infowindow to verify it links to the relevant url iii.
+Click on the cluster icons to verify the map zooms in to view individual clusters iv.
 Click on map markers after having zoomed in and repeat steps i. and ii.

 4. Accommodation Section
-    ..i.
+      i.
 Go to home page
-   ..ii.
+     ii.
 Go to Accommodation section
-  ..iii.
-Verfiy each 'card' is displaying correctly (image, text, and Visit Page link) ..iv.
+    iii.
+Verfiy each 'card' is displaying correctly (image, text, and Visit Page link) iv.
 Verify each Visit Page botton works and links to the relevant url

 5. Rest of site
-    ..i.
+      i.
 Go to Home Page
-   ..ii.
-Click on relevant button on Navbar
+     ii.
+Click on relevant button on Navbar iii.
-  ..iii.
 Verify any links work and go to relevent url

 ## Deployment